One of the traditional Finnish dishes is a soup dish called Lohikeitto, made by stewing salmon and vegetables.

 The main ingredients are salmon, a Scandinavian specialty, and vegetables such as potatoes, a staple food in Scandinavia.

 Milk and herbs are also used to add richness and flavor.

 This is easy to understand if you imagine the cream stew that is so popular in Japan.

-Its taste is very good, with the flavor of salmon and saltiness.
+Its taste is delicious, with the flavor of salmon and saltiness.

 It also creates a perfect harmony with the mildness of the cream soup.

-Lohikeitto is made by cutting ingredients into bite-sized pieces and simmering them with milk or cream, and the recipe is very simple.
+Lohikeitto is made by cutting ingredients into bite-sized pieces and simmering them with milk or cream, and the recipe is straightforward.

 It can be used not only for everyday meals but can also be easily prepared in your spare time, such as for dinner or when you are hungry.

 The recipe for Lohikeitto is almost identical to the procedure for Japanese cream stew.

 Prepare the main ingredients: salmon fillets, vegetables such as potatoes, carrots, and onions, and cut them into bite-size pieces.